The Latest: Locals surprised as Bidens attend Sunday service - WTMJ

 FALMOUTH, England — Churchgoers in a seaside resort in England say they have been left “gobsmacked” when U.S. President Joe Biden and the first lady Jill Biden dropped in for a Sunday service.

-The Bidens are in Cornwall, southwest England, to attend a Group of Seven wealthy democracies summit.
+The Bidens are in Cornwall, southwest England, where the U.S. president is attending a Group of Seven wealthy democracies summit.
 On Sunday morning, ahead of the summit’s conclusion, they were seen attending mass at the Sacred Heart Catholic Church in St. Ives.

 “I think gobsmacked is probably a very true word,” said Annie Fitzpatrick, 58.
 “It’s quite amazing, we went into the church and they took some details from us and I thought this is a bit unusual.
 About 10 minutes into the service the doors opened up and President Biden and Dr. Jill Biden walked in and just sat in the pew just across from me.”